awslabs/multi-model-server/docs/server.md

   --gpu GPU             ID of GPU device to use for inference.
 If your machine
                         has N gpus, this number can be 0 to N - 1.
 If it is not set, cpu will be used.
   --log-file LOG_FILE   Log file name.
-By default it is "mms_app.log".
+By default it is "mms_app.log" in the current folder.
   --log-rotation-time LOG_ROTATION_TIME
                         Log rotation time.
 By default it is "1 H", which means one hour.
 Valid format is "interval when", where